-- 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
+- 1. Log into your switch management page (see "Access your switch management page" on page 6). - 2.
 Click on Network, click on Bandwidth Control, and click on Ingress Rate Limiting. - 3.
 Review the settings for each port.
-Click Apply to save the settings. - Bandwidth Select the bandwidth limit in bits per second from the dropdown menu.
+Click Apply to save the settings. - Bandwidth Select the ingress rate limit value from the drop down menu.